jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Couldn't figure out a way to slow Hamwert's degradation
 - Similar to the magic of [lich's](https://www.dndbeyond.com/monsters/lich)
   - Corpsewood to the south may have an understanding of the death curse
-- Remallia Haventree
-  - Member of the Harpers
-  - Hamwert was a member of the Harpers
-  - Friend with her is suffering from the death curse
-  - Sun Elf from the far East
-- Harpers
+- **Harpers**
   - Alliance of spell casters/spies
   - Help the weak, poor and oppressed
   - Only confront enemies as a last resort which in the case of the death curse is something they want to take action on
+- **Remallia Haventree**
+  - One of the Harper leaders.
+  - Sun Elf from the far East
+  - Hamwert was a member of the Harpers
+  - Friend with her is suffering from the Death Curse
 - Will be protections around the [lich](https://www.dndbeyond.com/monsters/lich)
   - Plan is to distract the more dangerous foes
   - Get the stuff quick to spare Harper lives